v2fly/v2fly-github-io/docs/en_US/config/transport.md

 The interval in seconds between sending TCP keep-alive packets (only for Linux). (v4.39.0+)

 0 means keep the default value.

+> `bindToDevice`: string

+Bind the connection to the specified network device (Linux: v5.0.6+, Windows/Darwin: v5.2.0+).

 > `mptcp`: true | false